Purpose of the LEP Plan

 Developing the LEP Plan

-After screening using the Idea Proficiency Test (IPT) students who are limited English proficient will need additional help, or accommodations, in their math, language arts, science or social studies classes.
+Developing the LEP Plan after screening using the Ohio English Language Proficiency Screener (OELPS) students who are limited English proficient will need additional help, or accommodations, in their math, language arts, science or social studies classes.
 A LEP Plan is created to help teachers know how to work with your child.

 The LEP Plan is developed using the results of your child’s English Proficiency Screening, so the instruction will be based on his or her level of English proficiency in: